carnager/dofi/README.md

 the visible one-line representation of each todo.
 The script simply strips away the linebreaks and replaces them with tabs.
 After that gnu's column tool is used to create an aligned table.

-dofi also shows the associated URLs at the top of each items options screen.
+dofi also shows the associated URLs at the top of each item's options screen.
 Since rofi only allows pango markup for its message lines, another dependency was needed: out2html, which was created by rofi's author.
 On the plus side, this allows for some coloring.
 Colors for the help texts are user configurable.

 Default rofi call includes -regex and -tokenize arguments.
-This allows for powerful filtering.
+These allow for powerful filtering.
 Since each line starts with the priority of the todo item it's very easy to filter for tasks with a specific priority: `^1`

-If you use proper symbols for groups and tags (I use *+* and *@*), you can filter this down very precisely: `^1 @vinyl` will show all todos which have the tag *vinyl* and priority *1*.
+If you use proper symbols for groups and tags (I use *+* and *@*), you can filter this down very precisely: `^1 @vinyl` will show all todos which have the tag *vinyl* and a priority of *1* associated with them.

-the rofi command line options can be changed in the config file.
+The rofi command line options can be changed in the config file.

 # Dependencies: